ku-storage/ku-storage.github.io/_pages/about.md

 No personal offense if I've blocked you on anywhere!
 Since I do this for fun and only make things I like, I only want to work/interact with people I wouldn't feel uncomfortable around personally.

+Accounts I no longer actively use:

+I only use the above accounts to post publicly.
+Any accounts not listed here are not associated with me.

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.